JananiJanarthanam/FlappyBird/README.md

 # FlappyBird
-My first Unity project done within 2 days.
+My first Unity project done in a short period.